Voitanos/jest-preset-spfx-react16/README.md

 Explanation of select configuration properties above:

+- **collectCoverage**: collects code coverage statistics and generates associated reports in the `./temp/test` folder
 - **moduleNameMapper**:
   - when Jest sees a request for a CSS/SCSS file in the source files, it effectively ignores it using the `identity-obj-proxy` package
   - when jest sees a request for `en-us.json`, it is provided a helper path to find the file